-Had i continued wearing shoes when the osteoarthritis set in and went down the standard medical route of painkillers and anti-inflamitaries that are commonly prescribed for this condition, i would have had knee replacement surgery by now.
-The cost to the NHS for knee and hip replacements and all the other medical help and prescriptions that go along with it is astronomical and totally unneeded.
-Yet the doctors, the drug pushers for Big Pharma, continue this treatment practice – why?
-Because Big Pharma makes billions every year from osteoarthritis medication and operations.
-The damage done by wearing shoes is big business, so in a capitalist society where the sole goal of all corporate entities is to maximise profits shoes must be a requirement – just as head-scarves for women are in a Muslim society.
+Had i continued wearing shoes when the osteoarthritis set in and went down the standard medical route of painkillers and anti-inflammatories that are commonly prescribed for this condition, i would have had knee replacement surgery by now.
+The cost to the economy caused by sickness and time off work, the cost to the NHS for knee and hip replacements and the cost of all the other medical help and prescriptions that go along with this debilitating medical condition is astronomical.
+Yet the doctors — the drug pushers for Big Pharma — continue this treatment practice: why?
+Because doctors get paid lots and lots of money to keep treating people like this and Big Pharma makes obscene amounts of profit every year from osteoarthritis medication and operations.
+The damage done by wearing shoes is big business and in a capitalist society — where the sole goal of all corporate entities and their representatives is to maximise profits — the wearing of shoes must be actively encouraged and made a requirement.

 Now i’m not saying that everyone should just throw their shoes away.
 There are times when footwear is necessary — like clearing brambles — but footwear isn’t necessary every moment of the day.
 If you work in an office then there really is no need to wear shoes.
 If you’re at home then there really is no need to wear shoes.
 If you’re going to the newsagent to buy your copy of The Daily Mail…

 Give your feet a chance to be feet for as many minutes in the day as you can, else you’ll pay for it when you get older.